jimcrews/crewsj.github.io/k8s-authentication-authorization-01.md

 ## Log in as New User

-As Adam (new user), update kube config in order to use cluser with kubectl:
+As Adam (new user), update kube config in order to use cluster with kubectl:

  - Add new credential